-The unit has an XLR input, a 1/4″ TRS instrument input, and a 1/4″ headphone output, all of which are located on the front panel.
+The unit has an XLR input, a 1/4-inch TRS instrument input, and a 1/4-inch headphone output, all of which are located on the front panel.
 Both inputs have their own designated gain controls and 48 V phantom power for the XLR.

 The gain controls are accompanied by small LED lights which flash red when clipping is present.
-To our dismay, the instrument input has no way to switch to line level.
+To my dismay, the instrument input has no way to switch to line level.